parallelvirtualcluster/pvc/docs/manuals/daemon.md

 * *required*

-The number of keepalive message that can be missed before a node consideres itself dead and forcibly resets itself.
+The number of keepalive message that can be missed before a node considers itself dead and forcibly resets itself.
 Note that, due to the large number of reasons a node could become unresponsive, the suicide interval alone should not be relied upon.
 The default is 0, which disables this functionality.
 If set, should usually be equal to or less than `fence_intervals` for maximum safety.

 #### `system` → `fencing` → `actions` → `successful_fence`